chiragcj96/Material-Swapping-Application/README.md

   b.
 Cross-browser checking for Firefox and Chrome

-<u> Page Structure
+<b> Page Structure </b

-All pages use the following foundational layout structure:
+All pages use the following foundational layout structure:<br>
-•	Full-width containers of sensible height for (1) page header area, (2) area for user specific navigation elements, (3) page footer area.\n
+•	Full-width containers of sensible height for (1) page header area, (2) area for user specific navigation elements, (3) page footer area.
 •	Partial-width containers of the same height sensibly divided for (1) general site navigation and (2) main content area.

 <b> Page 1 – Home Page </b>